Leaf-Agriculture/docs/docs/weather_endpoints.md

 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/weather/forecast/field/{fieldId}/daily`

 Get daily forecast by leaf user and field.
+If dates are not set on the endpoint, the response will return forecast data for the next seven days.

 | Parameter (to filter by)     | values                                                      |
 |------------------------------|-------------------------------------------------------------|